open2c/coolpuppy/README.md

                         table with coordinates, their enrichments and
-                        cornerCV, which is reflective of noisiness --local               Create local pileups, i.e. along the diagonal --unbalanced          Do not use balanced data - rather average cis coverage of all regions, and use it to normalize the final pileups.
-Useful for single-cell Hi-C data, not recommended otherwise.
+                        cornerCV, which is reflective of noisiness --local               Create local pileups, i.e. along the diagonal --unbalanced          Do not use balanced data.
+Useful for single-cell Hi-C data together with --coverage_norm, not recommended
+                        otherwise.
   --coverage_norm       If --unbalanced, also add coverage normalization based
                         on chromosome marginals
-  --rescale             Do not use pad, and rather use the actual feature
+  --rescale             Do not use centres of features and pad, and rather use
-                        sizes and rescale pileups to the same shape --rescale_pad RESCALE_PAD
+                        the actual feature sizes and rescale pileups to the same shape and size --rescale_pad RESCALE_PAD
-                        If --rescale, padding in fraction of feature length --size SIZE           If --rescale, this is used to determine the final size of the pileup, i.e. it ill be size×size --n_proc N_PROC       Number of processes to use.
+                        If --rescale, padding in fraction of feature length --rescale_size RESCALE_SIZE
+                        If --rescale, this is used to determine the final size of the pileup, i.e. it ill be size×size.
+Due to technical limitation in the current implementation,
+                        has to be an odd number --n_proc N_PROC       Number of processes to use.
 Each process works on a separate chromosome, so might require quite a bit more memory, although the data are always stored as sparse